-Emotional Freedom Technique is an evidence-based cognitive-somatic intervention, that integrates mindfulness, self-compassion, and gentle self-applied tapping on specific acupressure points to send calming signals to the body’s biological defence reactions (ex., fight, flight, freeze).
+Emotional Freedom Technique is a research-based cognitive-somatic intervention, that integrates mindfulness, self-compassion, and gentle self-applied tapping on specific acupressure points to send calming signals to the body’s biological defence reactions (ex., fight, flight, freeze).
 Only when there is greater safety in the nervous system, can we also access greater capacity to take the important action in the areas of life that we desire change in.

 All of us want to be heard, understood, respected and connected to our partner.
 Couples therapy can help you get there!

 I primarily approach my work with couples through the Emotion Focused Therapy https://iceeft.com/what-is-eft/ and the Gottman Method model https://www.gottman.com/about/the-gottman-method/.